Steve Smith (cricketer): 2013–15: Return and breakthrough

-Tour to India and back-to-back Ashes 2013–14
+Tour of India and back-to-back Ashes 2013–14

 Smith's return to the test team came during the 2013 tour of India.
 In the previous two Sheffield seasons his form had been middling, averaging 37, but he was chosen for the 17-man squad, primarily as a backup batsman, rather than an allrounder as he had been in the Test team previously.
 Smith was selected for the third test in Mohali, his first in over two years, when four players were dropped for "not doing their homework", in a scandal known as Homeworkgate.

-In his first match innings in India he scored 92 before being stumped by Dhoni from a delivery by Pragyan Ojha, and in the second innings he managed 5 runs.
+In his first Test innings in India, batting at No.5 for the first time in Test cricket, he scored 92 before being stumped by Dhoni from a delivery by Pragyan Ojha, and in the second innings he managed 5 runs.
 In the final Test match at Delhi, Smith made 46 and 18 runs, respectively, but Australia was unable to win the Test match as India secured a 4–0 series win.

 Following the defeat to India, Australia's next series was against England in the British Isles in July.
 Although the squad for the 2013 Ashes was finalised in April, Smith was the vice-captain of Australia's A team and was later called into the main squad after showing some promise in the Australia's A tour to the United Kingdom in June where he made 133 runs against Ireland in Belfast but also as a backup batsman due to Michael Clarke's fitness concerns.
 He played his first-class tour match with the main squad on 2 July 2013 in Worcester making 111 runs in both innings combined.
 In the first Test match at Trent Bridge he made a half century in his first innings but fell cheaply in the second innings getting out lbw to Graeme Swann.
 While making little impact at Lord's, Smith produced a century at Hove against Sussex on 27 July.

 In the third Test being 2–0 down to England, Australia moved up north to Old Trafford Cricket Ground in Manchester needing to win or draw to save the series.
 Smith made 89 and 19 runs, respectively, but the third Test match stirred controversy about the on-field umpire's decisions and DRS (Decision Review System) causing Smith to survive on two occasions and his teammate Usman Khawaja to be dismissed.
 In the final Test, Smith scored his maiden Test century, which came in the first innings of the last Test of the series at The Oval, reaching the total in style by hitting a six off the bowling of Jonathan Trott.
 He remained unbeaten on 138.
 Smith became only the sixth Australian to reach his maiden Test 100 with a six.
 At the end of the series, the urn was retained by England after winning the series 3–0.
 Smith played in all five Tests, scoring 345 runs at an average of 38.33.